The Mole (Australian TV series) season 1: Episode 6

-Predictions: The next challenge involved Abby, Alan, Beverley, and Jan predicting Linda's behavior in three situations.
+Predictions: The next challenge involved Abby, Alan, Beverley, and Jan predicting Linda's behaviour in three situations.
 Linda was spending the day in Richmond with an interrogation expert in training for the next challenge.
 There were cameras following her, but she did not know the others were watching her on closed-circuit TV.
-To win $5,000, the other four needed to predict Linda's behavior correctly on two of the three scenarios.
+To win $5,000, the other four needed to predict Linda's behaviour correctly on two of the three scenarios.
 The first scenario involved a car driving past Linda that was to throw a can at her feet.
 The players predicted Linda would pick it up and throw it away, but she didn't.
 In the second, Linda and the interrogation expert visited the abandoned Richmond Gaol, and the players had to predict whether Linda would step inside a cell popularly believed to be haunted.
 They predicted that she would, and she did.
 The last scenario involved Linda and the interrogation expert's lunch.
 The group predicted, based on the time of day, that Linda would not order an alcoholic drink with her food, but she in fact did, so the challenge was lost.

 Interrogation: The host woke Abby, Alan, Beverley, and Jan up at quarter to one in the morning the next day, and took them back to Richmond Gaol.
 There, they were interrogated by Linda, whose goal it was to discern what their challenge the previous day had been (the predictions challenge).
 If the others could keep the information from her until dawn, they'd win $10,000 for the kitty, but if Linda got her answer and got it right, the group would win nothing and she'd win a free pass through to the next episode.
 If Linda is not able to get the information, she can do a coin toss with any one of four and would have a one in two chance of winning exemption, otherwise the selected contestant would win exemption instead.
 The four of them were locked in cells and called in one at a time to be interrogated by Linda.
 At any time, they could decide to give her the answer, and everyone would get to back to the hotel.
 This challenge was particularly difficult on Abby, who had been close with Linda previously and seemed to suffer the most from the conditions.
 Linda called the host a few hours into her interrogations, and gave a specific, correct answer to the question of what the other four had done the previous day.
 It was not explicitly said who gave the information up.